bazelbuild/bazel/site/en/contribute/codebase.md

 The current "official" way to describe what platforms a target is compatible with is by using the same constraints used to describe toolchains and platforms.
-It's under review in pull request [#10945](https://github.com/bazelbuild/bazel/pull/10945){: .external}.
+It was implemented in pull request [#10945](https://github.com/bazelbuild/bazel/pull/10945){: .external}.

 ### Visibility {:#visibility}